 Uses of This Medicine:

-Fentanyl transdermal (skin patch) is used to relieve moderate to severe chronic pain when around-the-clock pain relief is needed for a long period of time.
+Fentanyl transdermal (skin patch) is used to relieve severe chronic pain when around-the-clock pain relief is needed for a long period of time.

-The fentanyl skin patch should not be used if you need pain medicine for just a short time, such as when recovering from surgery.
+The fentanyl skin patch should not be used if you need pain medicine for just a short time, such as when recovering from surgery (eg, tonsils surgery).
 Do not use this medicine to relieve mild pain.
 This medicine should not be used to treat pain that you only have once in a while or "as needed".

 Fentanyl belongs to the group of medicines called narcotic analgesics (pain medicines).
 It acts on the central nervous system (CNS) to relieve pain.